Home

 Let's go back to the picture frame.

-We have an O.D. of 36”w x 22 ¼”h.
-Let’s figure the mirror size.
+We have an O.D. of 36”w x 22 ¼”h. for the frame, let’s figure the mirror size.

 With the Fibonacci sequence we see that a mirror size of 34”w x 21”h will fall within the Golden Ratio.
 But it leaves us with 1” stiles and 2” top and bottom rails.
 Not so good.